PX4/PX4-Autopilot/src/modules/micrortps_bridge/README.md

   $ make
   ```

-**NOTE**: To cross compile for Snapdragon Fligth platform you can see this [link](https://github.com/eProsima/PX4-FastRTPS-PoC-Snapdragon-UDP#how-to-use).
+**NOTE**: To crosscompiling for Snapdragon Fligth platform you can see this [link](https://github.com/eProsima/PX4-FastRTPS-PoC-Snapdragon-UDP#how-to-use).

 To launch the publisher run: